 The ancient Egyptian pyramids were built more than 4,000 years ago, and modern scientists have been studying them for two centuries.
-But as a new research project illustrates, these iconic tombs are still teeming with mysteries.
+But as a research project illustrates, these iconic tombs are still teeming with mysteries.

-Researchers performed the thermal scans at sunrise, when sunlight heats up the pyramids, and at sunset, when the structures begin cooling down again.
+Researchers initially performed thermal scans at the site at sunrise, when sunlight heats up the pyramids, and at sunset, when the structures begin cooling down again.
 If an object is solid — i.e., built with blocks of the same material that emit heat at similar rates — this shouldn't reveal any major temperature differences.
 On the other hand, if there are any quirks in the structure — like varying materials or hidden cavities — some parts will heat up or cool down more quickly than others.

-The scans show that the pyramid's first row of limestone blocks all have roughly the same temperature, according to Antiquities Minister Mamdouh Eldamaty, aside from three that are also "different in formation" from other blocks.
+Thermal scans showed that the pyramid's first row of limestone blocks all have roughly the same temperature, according to Antiquities Minister Mamdouh Eldamaty, aside from three that are also "different in formation" from other blocks.
 And while inspecting the ground in front of the pyramid's eastern side, Eldamaty says the researchers also found "there is something like a small passage leading up to the pyramid ground, reaching an area with a different temperature."

 This teaser video, released by the Egyptian Ministry of Antiquities and the Paris-based HIP Institute, offers more detail about the project: